John Norris (soldier): Anglo-Spanish War

 On Wednesday 17 April 1589 (although another source gives the date of departure as 18 April), Norreys set out with Drake at the head of a 23,000 strong expeditionary force (which included 19,000 troops and is now termed the English Armada) on a mission to destroy the shipping on the coasts of Spain and to place the pretender to the crown of Portugal, the Prior of Crato, on the throne.
 Corunna was surprised, and the lower part of the town burned as Norreys' troops beat off a force of 8,000.
 Edward was badly wounded in an assault on O Burgo, and his life was only saved by the gallantry of his elder brother.
 Norreys then attacked Lisbon, but the enemy refused to engage with him, leaving him no option but to put back to sea.
 Running low on supplies and with his task force reduced by disease and death, Norreys abandoned the secondary objective of attacking the Azores, and the expeditionary force set out to return to England.
 By the start of July 1589 (Wingfield gives a date of 5 July) the taskforce had all arrived home, some landing back at Plymouth, some at Portsmouth and others London, having achieved little.
 This "English Armada", was thus an unsuccessful attempt to press home the defeat of the Spanish Armada and bring the war to the ports of Spain's northern coast and to Lisbon.

-From 1591 to 1594, Norreys aided Henry IV of France in his struggle with the Catholic League, fighting for the Protestant cause in Brittany at the head of 3000 troops.
-He took Guingamp and defeated the French Catholic League and their Spanish allies at Château-Laudran.
-Some of his troops transferred to the Earl of Essex's force in Normandy, and Norreys' campaign proved so indecisive that he left for England in February 1592 and did not return to Brittany until September 1594.
+From 1591 to 1594, Norreys aided King Henri IV in his struggle with the Catholic League, fighting for the Huguenot cause in Brittany at the head of 3000 troops.
+He took Guingamp and defeated the Breton Catholic League and their Spanish allies at Château-Laudran.
+Some of his troops transferred to the Earl of Essex's force in Normandy, and Norreys' campaign proved so indecisive that he left for England in February 1592 and did not return to the Duchy of Brittany until September 1594.

 He seized the town of Morlaix after he had outmanoeuvred the Duke of Mercour and Juan del Águila.
 Afterwards, he was part of the force that besieged and brutally assaulted and captured Fort Crozon outside Brest, defended by 400 Spanish troops, as well as foiling the relief army under Águila.
 This was his most notable military success, despite heavy casualties and suffering wounds himself.
 His youngest brother, Maximilian, was slain while serving under him in this year.
-Having fallen foul of his French colleagues, Norreys returned from Brest at the end of 1594.
+Having fallen afoul of his French Protestant colleagues, Norreys returned from Brest at the end of 1594.